Mauricio Claver-Carone: Inter-American Development Bank

 In June 2020, the U.S. Department of the Treasury announced its intention to nominate Claver-Carone for the president of the Inter-American Development Bank (IDB), the principal source of long-term financing for economic, social and institutional development in Latin America and the Caribbean.

 His nomination generated a mixed reaction among the Bank’s member countries, as the institution’s presidency was historically reserved for a citizen of one of its borrowing member countries.

 He was elected by the IDB’s Board of Directors on September 12, 2020, for a five-year term beginning on October 1, 2020.
 Thirty of the Bank's 48 governors voted for him (67% of total shareholding), including 23 out of the 28 regional governors.

 On September 26, 2022, Claver-Carone was removed from the presidency with a vote by the governors; after an ethics investigation alleged that he had an affair with a subordinate.
 Claver-Carone accused the investigation, which had concluded that "there is no direct evidence of an existing relationship between Mr. Claver-Carone and [his staffer]," of being "arbitrary and ad hoc" and as an effort of the Biden administration to "smear his reputation."

 Despite the controversy, under Claver-Carone's presidency, the IDB successfully optimized its balance sheet to deliver record-breaking financing of $23.4 billion while implementing unprecedented cost savings; more than doubled its net income from 2020-2022; built a private sector coalition to achieve record-breaking co-financing and mobilization; had the biggest single-year gains ever in transparency indicators and stakeholder satisfaction surveys; named the most women to positions of decision-making power ever in the history of the Bank; ensured small countries were represented in the most senior ranks for the first time; earned long-lost bipartisan support from U.S. Congressional leaders; and ended the Bank's deals with China over the last decade.

 Cuba policy

 Before joining the U.S. government, Claver-Carone was executive director of Cuba Democracy Advocates, a lobbying organization for human rights, free markets and the rule of law in Cuba.

 Private equity

 After the Inter-American Development Bank, Claver-Carone founded a private-equity firm focused on energy and infrastructure investments in the high-growth markets of Latin America and the Caribbean.

+Venezuela

+Claver-Carone "emerged as one of the Trump administration's most influential players on Venezuela since" the 2026 United States intervention in Venezuela, a role likened to a viceroy.
+In July 2026, Claver-Carone was reportedly forced out.